-While we’re all for coffee clubs and the coffee subscription route, sometimes you want a bit more control over your beans.
-Below are some of the best coffees around that will surely please the palate as well as provide some perk.
+While we’re all for coffee clubs and the coffee subscription route, sometimes you just want to be in charge of your coffee beans.
+And remember, coffee beans do expire, so don’t let them sit for too long.
+Below are some of the best coffees around that will surely please your palate and will provide some perk.

-Portland knows coffee, and Water Ave has long been a model roaster in the caffeine-addicted city.
+Portland, Oregon, knows coffee, and Water Avenue has long been a model roaster in the caffeine-addicted city.
 The outfit reigns supreme in all facets, from flavor and variety to presentation and packaging.
-The beans — the most important part — are roasted so deftly that you can re-create the quintessential coffee shop experience at home with ease.
+The beans — the most important part — are roasted so deftly that you can recreate the quintessential coffee shop experience at home with ease.

 It’s no surprise a warm-weather town like Los Angeles would specialize in a lighter roast style of coffee.
 Cognoscenti turn out some of the best of the category, without sacrificing big flavor profiles.
 Fans of fruit and citrus-driven coffees will fall for this lauded roaster.

 Intelligentsia has grown significantly over the years but without losing sight of its quest to produce top-notch coffee.
-The Chicago roaster has been at it since 1995 and has since created relationships with growers all over the planet and, in turn, an impressive portfolio of coffees.
+The Chicago roaster has been at it since 1995 and has since developed relationships with growers all over the planet.
+In turn, it has created an impressive portfolio of coffees.
 If you’re after diversity in origin and flavor, be a coffee tourist with Intelligentsia.

 Stumptown has become a real force in the coffee landscape and for good reason.
 The Pacific Northwest operation sources amazing beans and delivers them freshly roasted so you can take on the joy of grinding at home.
 The company’s whole bean lineup is noteworthy and generally as aromatic as it is flavorful.